Simhyeon/gdmarp/docs/macro.md

 <input type="range" class="form-range" id="inputId" min="minNumber" max="maxNumber">
 ```

-Elements wihtout radio is all "outlined", or say they don't reside in same lines.
+Elements except radio is all "outlined", which means they don't reside in same
+lines.
 You can inline elements with inline macro.

 Before
 ```